Skip to main content

 If a person resides in a nursing home or hospital and discharge is not expected in the next eight weeks, indicate how the nursing home is being paid (Privately Paid or Publicly Funded).
 If the person is expected to be discharged within the next eight weeks, try to be as accurate as possible with the "Who Will Help in the Next 8 Weeks?" boxes.
 Record the help the person will need once at home.
 Many individuals are discharged to their own homes with a mixture of public, private, and unpaid care giving services.

-To be selected as a primary or secondary diagnosis that causes a need for assistance or support from another person, the need must be due to a physical, cognitive, or memory loss impairment, with one exception as outlined in the section titled “Exception to Physical, Cognitive, or Memory Loss Impairment Requirement.”
+To be selected as a primary or secondary diagnosis that causes a need for assistance or support from another person, the need must be due to a physical, cognitive, or memory loss impairment.
+Additional guidance can be found in Module 4.4 Identifying Primary and Secondary Diagnoses.

 5.5 Activities of Daily Living (ADLs)